JR Motorsports: CARS Tour/NASCAR Advanced Auto Parts Weekly Series

-Adam Lemke ran the new No. 98 in 2019 and unfortunately struggled for most of the season and finished 9th in the standings and missed two races.
+Adam Lemke ran the new No. 98 in 2019 and unfortunately struggled for most of the season and finished ninth in the standings and missed two races.

-Connor Mosack ran the No. 98 in the final race of 2019 and would go on to run full-time in 2020 at first in the No. 8 but would start running the No. 88 after Berry focused on an Advance Auto Parts Weekly Series National Championship, he finished 6th in the standings.
+Connor Mosack ran the No. 98 in the final race of 2019 and would go on to run full-time in 2020 at first in the No. 8 but would start running the No. 88 after Berry focused on an Advance Auto Parts Weekly Series National Championship, he finished sixth in the standings.

-William Cox III was announced to run for JR Motorsports full-time in the CARS Tour for 2021, however he was released 4 races in and was replaced by Conner Jones for majority of the remaining races.
+William Cox III was announced to run for JR Motorsports full-time in the CARS Tour for 2021, however he was released four races in and was replaced by Conner Jones for majority of the remaining races.
 Josh Berry ran a few late model races also in 2021.

-Carson Kvapil, son of former NASCAR Camping World Truck Series champion Travis Kvapil, will run the No. 8 full-time in 2022 after closing the 2021 season for the team.
+Carson Kvapil, son of former NASCAR Camping World Truck Series champion Travis Kvapil, would run the No. 8 full-time in 2022 after closing the 2021 season for the team.
+Carson would dominate in 2022 and 2023 winning back-to-back championships.

+Following Carson Kvapil's promotion to the Xfinity Series, it was announced that two-time and defending Weekly Series National Champion and CARS Tour regular, Connor Hall, would take over the No. 8 full-time in 2025.

 JRM's late model program has fielded rides for current NASCAR spotter T. J. Majors and Jeremy McGrath.
 It is currently overseen by Kelley Earnhardt Miller's husband, L. W. Miller.

 Speed 1

 In 2007, JR Motorsports supplied cars for Speed Channel's NASCAR coverage.
-The Speed 1 fleet for NASCAR RaceDay included a superspeedway car, and car for intermediate tracks, and a Car of Tomorrow.
+The Speed 1 fleet for NASCAR RaceDay included a pair of fourth-generation cars for superspeedways and intermediate tracks each, and a Car of Tomorrow.
 Speed 1 was driven by Hermie Sadler.